 Carbon fibre is an extremely strong and lightweight material that has been used in a variety of industries, from the automotive industry to sports and even green technologies.

-Carbon fibre is high in stiffness and tensile strength, has a low weight to strength ratio, has high chemical resistance, is temperature tolerant to excessive heat and has low thermal expansion properties.
+Carbon fibre is high in stiffness and tensile strength, has a low weight-to-strength ratio, has high chemical resistance, is temperature tolerant to excessive heat and has low thermal expansion properties.
 It is around five-times stronger than steel, and twice as stiff, yet is lighter in weight.

 Incredibly, carbon fibre strands can be thinner than a single strand of human hair.
 These strands are twisted together to form a yarn-like product and then weaved together to form a strong lightweight material that can then be moulded into whatever shape required.